EndPointCorp/end-point-blog/2023/03/interchange-vend-tax.md

 Conceptually, `Vend::Tax` is patterned off of `Vend::Payment` for payment transactions.
 It provides the defined interface that Interchange will use, via the 3 tags shown above, but must delegate to vendor-specific implementations through tax gateway modules.

-Additionally, connectors have already been constructed for TaxJar<sup>2</sup> and Avalara<sup>3</sup> in core Interchange, so that catalogs can convert to use either of these popular services for calculating their sales tax with an upgrade and a few adjustments to their catalog configuration.
+Additionally, connectors have already been constructed for TaxJar<sup>3</sup> and Avalara<sup>4</sup> in core Interchange, so that catalogs can convert to use either of these popular services for calculating their sales tax with an upgrade and a few adjustments to their catalog configuration.
 Both TaxJar and Avalara provide sales tax calculation, product categorization, and reporting tools that allow merchants to comply with Wayfair and keep their focus on their business.

-While currently only TaxJar and Avalara are supported — see `Vend::Tax::TaxJar` and `Vend::Tax::Avalara` — `Vend::Tax` was designed to facilitate and encourage the development of any 3rd-party providers through the creation of new `Vend::Tax::Service` modules.
+While currently only TaxJar and Avalara are supported — see `Vend::Tax::TaxJar` and `Vend::Tax::Avalara` — `Vend::Tax` was designed to facilitate and encourage the development of any 3rd-party providers through the creation of new `Vend::Tax::<ServiceName>` modules.
 A review of either of the TaxJar or Avalara tax gateway modules should be instructive for the expected interface with the 3 usertags.

 For merchants who have, or wish to establish, relationships with other tax providers, they are free to build, or contract with consultants to build, their own provider's vendor-specific module and use that to back the work performed within `Vend::Tax`.
 Any such development projects are encouraged to be submitted for inclusion in Interchange core, giving the merchant and developer the benefit of community improvements and core inclusion on future upgrades.

-### Configuring Your Catalog to Use `Vend::Tax`
+### Configuring Your Catalog to Use Vend::Tax

 In order to leverage `[tax-lookup]` to back the `[salestax]` tag, use it with the `SalesTax` directive.
 For example: